dmx-systems/dmx-linqa/README.md

 Setting user roles:

-- **Member** -- A *member* can browse whiteboard content (pan, zoom, search), download documents, and engage in discussion, both at item-level and at workspace-level.
+- **Member** -- A member can browse whiteboard content (pan, zoom, search), download documents, and engage in discussion, both at item-level and at workspace-level.
-- **Editor** -- An *editor* can create and edit content items, and arrange the whiteboard.
-To make a user an editor for a specific workspace, check the corresponding box.
-To make a user an editor you must make her a *member* first.
+- **Editor** -- An editor can create and edit content items, and arrange the whiteboard.
+To make a user an editor in a specific workspace, check the corresponding *Editor* box.
+To enable the Editor box check the *Member* box first.
 - **Administrator** -- You make a user a Linqa administrator by making her a member of the "Linqa Administration" workspace.
-Besides the initial administrator account (see previous section) you can create additional admins this way.
+Besides the initial administrator account (see previous section) you can create further Linqa admins this way.

 A user can be a *editor* in some workspace(s) while being just a *member* in other ones and not even a member in still other ones.
 When log in to the regular Linqa UI a user can switch between all the workspaces she is a member or editor of.
 An *administrator* has implicitly access to *all* workspaces.